Monday, February 22, 2010

 1991

-Not exactly a classic year, what with one thing and another.
+Not the best of contests, what with one thing and another...

 01 Yugoslavia

-A: Now I know why there are still so many songs like this cropping up in Serbian semi-finals.
+A: Now I know why so many songs like this have cropped up in Serbian semi-finals ever since.
 What can I say about it?
-Very cheery, and oh so Yugoslav.
+Upbeat and oh so Yugoslav.
 There’s something about the arrangement that makes me think it’s going to do a Finland ’94 and sound terrible live, stripped of its programming.

 V: Well, it certainly got the performance it deserved.
 Ms Dol looks like it’s all she can do not to collapse in a heap.